starkinfra/sdk-ruby/README.md

 ## Pix

 ### Create PixRequests

-You can create a Pix request to charge a user:
+You can create a Pix request to transfer money from one of your users to anyone else:

 ```ruby
 require('starkinfra')